qiskit-community/bicycle-architecture-compiler/crates/bicycle_numerics/README.md

 and assigns logical error rates, $P_i$, for each bicycle instruction as well as timing information.
 Using this, it computes the execution time (in syndrome cycles) and circuit failure probability.

-The input of the program is the output of `pbc_gross`.
+The input of the program is the output of `bicycle_compiler`.

 The output of the program is of the form
 ```csv